GovWifi/govwifi-smoke-tests-light/README.md

 ### Generating the TLS certificates to test the CBA user Journey

 The smoketests require that dummy certificates are generated to function correctly.
 You will need to create these if you are setting up a new GovWifi environment from scratch or testing locally.
-They are referenced through environment variables in the EAP TLS journey ([code](https://github.com/GovWifi/govwifi-smoke-tests/blob/cfb97ee543514209989e53b9001644c839570cc3/spec/system/signup/eap_tls_journey_spec.rb#L8-L14)) and they are referenced in the [govwifi- terraform code](https://github.com/GovWifi/govwifi-terraform/blob/f0fc070b4d0d281f8d721c64bf823b9fddf0cb0b/govwifi-smoke-tests/codebuild.tf#L110-L118)
+They are referenced through environment variables in the EAP TLS journey ([code](https://github.com/GovWifi/govwifi-smoke-tests/blob/cfb97ee543514209989e53b9001644c839570cc3/spec/system/signup/eap_tls_journey_spec.rb#L8-L14)) and they are referenced in the [govwifi-terraform code](https://github.com/GovWifi/govwifi-terraform/blob/f0fc070b4d0d281f8d721c64bf823b9fddf0cb0b/govwifi-smoke-tests/codebuild.tf#L110-L118)

 You can generate them with the following steps: